Taming-the-BEAST/Structured-birth-death-model/README.md

 Note that the `Substitution rate` defined on this panel should not be estimated - we use the `Clock rate` defined in the `Clock Model` panel to determine the average per unit time rate of sequence evolution.
-This way, the `Substitution rate` is not actually a rate, but rather a rate multiplier that we fix to 1 for better parameter identifiability.
+This way, the `Substitution rate` is not actually a rate, but rather a rate multiplier that we fix to 1 to allow parameter identifiability.

 ## Setting the clock model

-To speed up the analysis we will assume a strict clock for this small dataset.
-Since our data comes from a single epidemic it is not a far-fetched assumption, however to make sure this assumption holds model comparison is necessary.
-We will not do this here, but selection of clock model for a different, real analysis should not be taken lightly.
+To speed up the analysis we will assume a strict clock for this small dataset. dataset.
+However, the selection of a clock model for a different, real analysis should not be taken lightly.
-Since our alignment contains sequences sampled at different times and those times are measured in years, we must use a real clock rate expressed in units of expected substitutions per site per year.
+Since our alignment contains sequences sampled at different times and those times are measured in years, we must use a clock rate expressed in units of expected substitutions per site per year.
 Usually the precise value is unknown and so the default behaviour of BEAUti is to assume this rate has to be estimated.
 To speed up mixing we set the starting value of the `Clock rate` to 0.005, which we know from research to be much closer to the truth than the default value of 1.
 The `Clock Model` panel should now look as shown in [Figure 10](#fig:strict-clock).